yufeizhao/yufeizhao.github.io/pm/index.md

 ## Homework

-**Problem set (to be posted)**: a list of problems for practice.
+**[Problem set](ps.pdf)**: a list of problems for practice.
 A subset of these problems will be designated as to-be-turned in by midnight of each due date.
 You should only submit the designated problems.

 To get the most out of this course, you are expected to spend a significant amount of time solving these problems.
-**It will be essential to start thinking about these problems early.**
+_It will be essential to start thinking about these problems early._

-_Schedule tentative_
+_Schedule (tentative)_

 | Problem set | Due date  |
 |:---------------:|:-----------:|